natefinch/tcgmizer/README.md

 - **One-click apply** — replaces your cart with the optimized version.
 If any item is sold out, it automatically falls back to the next cheapest option.
 - **Runs entirely in your browser** — no external servers, no accounts, no data collection.
 Everything happens locally using TCGPlayer's own public APIs.

-## Installation

-1. Dowload and unzip the latest [release](https://github.com/natefinch/tcgmizer/releases).
-2. Open Chrome and go to `chrome://extensions`.
-3. Enable **Developer mode** (toggle in the top right).
-4. Click **Load unpacked** and select the repository folder.
-5. Navigate to your [TCGPlayer cart](https://www.tcgplayer.com/cart) and click the TCGmizer icon.

 ## Building for Development